Chenshuting524/dev-docs/new_product/integrate_contracts/Customizing_Business_Logic_Contract.md

 }
 ```
 - The function `lock` is used to invoke the function `crossChain` in CCM contract, whose parameters include `toChainId`, `toContract`, `method` and `txData`.
-The `toChainId`, `toContract` meant the chain id and the business logic contract on the target chain.
-The `method` is the function called by  on target chain.
-Besides, the `lock` also needs to pack the transaction data , like  `toAssetHash`,`toAddress`,`amount`, into `txData`, so that the target chain method（mentioned `unlock`） can deserialize it.
+The `toChainId`, `toContract` meant the chain ID and the business logic contract on the target chain.
+The `method` is the function called on the target chain.
+Besides, the `lock` also needs to pack the transaction data, like  `toAssetHash`, `toAddress`, `amount`, into `txData`, so that the target chain method（mentioned `unlock`） can deserialize it.
 - By calling this method, the business logic contract will **lock** a certain amount of valuable assets.
-And a `CrossChainEvent` will be emitted in CCM contract in order to be catched by relayer to complete the remain process.
+And a `CrossChainEvent` will be emitted in CCM contract in order to be catched by relayer to complete the remaining processes.
 - The `LockEvent` is necessary for concatenation between source trasactions and target transactions.

 ### Step3.
 Executing on target chain

-A methods is required to parse and execut the transaction information transferred by `verifyHeaderAndExecuteTx` in CCM contract.The `verifyHeaderAndExecuteTx` function verifies the **legality** of the cross-chain transaction information, and passes the parsed transaction data from Poly chain to the business logic contract.
+A methods is required to parse and execut the transaction information transferred by `verifyHeaderAndExecuteTx` in CCM contract.
+The `verifyHeaderAndExecuteTx` function verifies the **legality** of the cross-chain transaction information, and passes the parsed transaction data from Poly chain to the business logic contract.
 The source code of `verifyHeaderAndExecuteTx` is [here](https://dev-docs.poly.network/new_chain/side_chain/contracts.html#step4-Verifying & executing).

 ````solidity
 /*